qutorial/over-it-flows/1-basics/readme.txt

 Abstract.

-This sample demostrates a basic stack overflow and stack protector feature of gcc.
+This sample demonstrates a basic stack overflow and stack protector feature of gcc.

 1. The buffer overflow